WOSK24/WOSK-Builders-Pack/README.md

 Follow these steps to install the WOSK Builders Pack texture pack:

+   - Download the latest release of the pack
    - Launch Minecraft and navigate to "Options" > "Resource Packs."
    - Click on "Open Resource Pack Folder."
    - Move the downloaded .zip file into the resource packs folder.